OUR QUALITY GUARANTEE

 Will my child learn maths?

-Yes, in many, many different ways, and without even realising that it is maths or finding it scary or hard.
+Yes, in many, many different ways, and often without even realising that it is maths or finding it scary or hard.
 Maths is a tool for measuring life, and in that context it is useful and interesting to everybody.
-We will not explicitly teach the same maths curriculum to everyone at the same time.
+We will not explicitly teach the same maths curriculum to everyone at the same time, or test that everyone is at the same milestones at the same time.

 Will you follow the national curriculum?

 No we will not.
 We have read and understand the national curriculum and a lot of it is common sense and what children would choose to learn anyway at each age and stage.
 The biggest problem with the CAPS national curriculum is its standardised assessment requirements which do not allow for personalised education.
 We will maintain an awareness of the national curriculum guidelines without explicitly sticking to them.
 In many cases children will be functioning well in advance of curriculum requirements.
 We will not explicitly teach the national curriculum or test or assess children according to this curriculum.

 Will my child get mandatory homework or write tests and exams?

 Will my child know what children in traditional schools are learning?

 Yes, but they will hopefully feel more engaged in what they are learning and dive deeper into subjects that interest them, which might mean not focusing on subjects that do not interest them.
 Sending your child to our school requires you to trust them to learn what they need to know to thrive in their own life.